Kady Brownell

 Kady Brownell (1842 - January 5, 1915) was an American vivandière who helped the Union Army during the American Civil War.
-She went with her husband when he joined a Rhode Island regiment.
+She went with her husband, Robert S. Brownell, when he joined the 1st Rhode Island Detached Militia regiment.
 Brownell trained with the soldiers.
 She fought in battle and helped the injured.
-At the First Battle of Bull Run, she held the flag high even as Confederate bullets were flying.
+At the First Battle of Bull Run, she carried the flag.

 Early life

 Kady Brownell was born in 1842 in a tent on a British army camp in Kaffraria, South Africa, to a French mother and Scottish father.
 Her father, Col. George Southwell, was on maneuvers at the time.
 She was named after her father's friend, Sir James Kady.
 Her frail mother died shortly after her birth.
 She was adopted and raised by a couple until they migrated to Providence, Rhode Island, where she was raised by family and friends.

 In the early 1860s, Kady worked as a weaver in the mills of Providence, where she met Robert Brownell, whom she married in April 1861.